FICA Tax Rate: Everything You Need to Know

 Before the beginning of every year, you'll need to determine your particular deposit schedule.
 You may be a monthly or semiweekly depositor, so knowing which schedule you're on will ensure you're depositing FICA taxes correctly.
 Your schedule is determined by the total tax liability that's reported during a lookback period of four quarters, as listed on Form 941.

 In most cases, don't expect to get around FICA taxes.
 While FICA taxes may seem to be a sizeable portion of your earnings, they're very important for providing the necessary funding for Social Security and Medicare programs.

 You should pay attention to how much FICA taxes are automatically deducted from your wages to ensure you're not paying more than you're legally required to.
 Use the IRS worksheets to make sure you're paying the right amount if you're self-employed.

 If you need more information, the help line for the Social Security Administration, or SSA, is 1-800-772-1213.

 If you need help with FICA tax rates, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.